menu

 Demographics

-The citizens of West Salem are very well educated compared to the average community in the nation: 38.37% of adults in West Salem have a bachelor's degree or even advanced degree.
+The population of West Salem is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.37% of adults in West Salem have a bachelor's degree or even advanced degree.

 The per capita income in West Salem in 2022 was $38,310, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $153,240 for a family of four.
 However, West Salem contains both very wealthy and poor people as well.